Template: common/main-header.twig

 30 June-6 July, 2025 | Club de Vela La Ballena Alegre, San Pere Pescador

-The Surf-Freestyle action at the the GWA 2025 Youth Worlds almost wrapped up after five days of intense action at San Pere Pescador, Spain, with the teenage champions chosen in the U14, U16 and U19 age groups.
+The Surf-Freestyle and FreeFly-Slalom action at the the GWA 2025 Youth Worlds wrapped up after a week of intense action at San Pere Pescador, Spain, with the teenage champions chosen in the U14, U16 and U19 age groups.

 The GWA Youth Wingfoil World World Championships were making their debut at Club de Vela La Ballena Alegre on the historic Costa Brava coastline, where the breezes have been slightly fickle.